Multi-User Entanglement Distribution in Quantum Networks Using Multipath Routing: Performance evaluation: protocols

-A key benefit of multipath routing shown in the literature is the ability to generate long-distance entanglement, at a rate which is independent of the distance between the two users \cite{acin2007entanglement, pant2017routing}.
-This result also required that entanglement links are generated above the percolation threshold probability.
-We show that the multipartite routing protocols developed can achieve a distance-independent ER for multiple users, regardless of their proximity.
-We initially demonstrate this by showing the ER achieved by the protocols, for users at the four corners nodes of a grid network ($|S|=4$).
-The distance between the corner users is increased by increasing the number of nodes ($M \times M$) of the grid topology.
-The shortest routing solution connecting users is the minimum Steiner tree, which is $3 \times M$, and hence grows linearly with grid size. \\
+A key benefit of multipath routing shown in the literature is the ability to distribute entangled states, at a rate independent of the distance between the two users \cite{acin2007entanglement, pant2019routing}.
+We show that the developed MP protocols also achieve this result for multipartite states shared between multiple users.
+To demonstrate this we simulate the protocols of grid networks of increasing size ($M \times M$ nodes), where the four corners nodes were selected as the users.
+The selection of corner nodes represents a worst-case scenario for the MP protocols. \\

-Figure \ref{fig:a} shows the ER achieved, plotted against the grid width $M$ of the topology.
-The Figure shows that the MP protocols achieve a constant ER with distance, while the rate achieved by the SP protocol decreases exponentially.
-Further, consistent with the results shown in Figure 4, the ER achieved by the MP-P and MP-C protocols are higher than the MP-G+ protocol.
+Fig. \ref{fig:a} shows the DR achieved, plotted against the width $M$ of the grid topologies (lower x-axis).
+We define the number of edges in this Steiner tree in $G$ as the distance between multiple users.
+For \hbox{Fig. \ref{fig:a}} this Steiner tree consists of $3 \times (M-1)$ edges (value shown on the upper \hbox{x-axis}) and is a lower bound to the number of edges of a routing solution in $G'$.
+It can be seen that the MP protocols maintain a DR which is constant with distance.
+In contrast, the DR achieved by the SP protocol decreases exponentially with distance.
+Consistent with \hbox{Fig. \ref{fig:1}}, the MP-P and MP-C protocols achieved higher DRs than the MP-G+ protocol.\\

-The speedup observed of the MP protocols over SP protocols is of order $O((1/p)^{|S|})$ ($0\leq p \leq1$, $|S| \geq 2$).
-As the MP protocols achieve an ER which scales with $O(1)$ for the distance between users, and SP protocols achieve a best-case scaling ER$ \sim p^{|S|}$.
-Hence, the entanglement rate speedup of the developed multipath protocols is exponential of order $O((1/p)^{|S|})$.\\

-These results show that the developed protocols can utilise multipath routing to achieve distance-independent ER, even for multipartite states shared between multiple users.
-However, the results of Figure \ref{fig:a} require that $p$ is above the percolation threshold for the given topology.
-For the multipath protocols operating below the percolation threshold, the ER will decrease with increased distance between users, but with a significantly improved ER-distance scaling compared to the SP protocol.
+As the entanglement link generation probability is above the percolation threshold $p_{c}=0.5$ of the given topology, the likelihood of all users being in the same connected component is the same regardless of the distance between the users.
+This is a sufficient condition for a routing solution to exist for the MP-P and MP-C protocols and hence distribution rate is independent of the distance between the users.
+These results show that the developed protocols can achieve distance-independent DR, even for multiple users sharing multipartite states.
+We use the metric \textit{speedup} to quantify the relative performance of a MP protocol, compared to the benchmark SP protocol.
+The speedup is defined by the ratio of the DR achieved by a protocol, in comparison to the benchmark SP protocol under identical network conditions: